RailTEC Visiting Scholar

 RailTEC Attending IHHA

-August 2017: Two RailTEC faculty and four students are travelling to attend the 11th International Heavy Haul Association (IHHA) Conference in Cape Town South Africa on September 2 – 6, 2017.
+August 2017: Two RailTEC faculty and four students are traveling to attend the 11th International Heavy Haul Association (IHHA) Conference in Cape Town South Africa on September 2 – 6, 2017.
 RailTEC has a total of 11 faculty and student papers and presentations at the conference.
-To see our IHHA conference booklet, click here.
+To see receive a copy of our IHHA conference booklet, send an email to RailTEC-Central@illinois.edu.
 The IHHA conference includes presentations of technical papers in research and development areas such as Rolling Stock and Railway Infrastructure and Operations, and aims to address recent the market downturn characterized by low commodity prices, low GDP growth rates, and slowdown in demand for freight bulk commodities such as coal and iron ore.

 RailTEC Short Course